joachim-gassen/botex/README.md

     botex_db = "same path that you used for initializing the session", model = "local",
     local_model_cfg={
-        "path_to_compiled_llama_server_executable": "the path to the llama.cpp server (called server or llama-server)", "local_model_path": "the path to your LLM model gguf file" }
+        "path_to_compiled_llama_server_executable": "the path to the llama.cpp server (called llama-server or server on older versions)", "local_model_path": "the path to your LLM model GGUF file" }
 )
 ```